influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 * The total number of batch requests that  attempted to be written to a shard but failed.
 * Data type: integer
+* Examples
-* Used in "Shard Write Errors"
+  * "Shard Write Errors" metric in [InfluxDB OSS Stats](/platform/monitoring/dashboard-enterprise-monitoring#shard-write-errors/#shard-write-errors) and [InfluxDB Enterprise Statistics](/platform/monitoring/dashboard-enterprise-monitoring#shard-write-errors) dashboards

 #### writeOk